-1. The Studentship is awarded bi-ennially by the Gilchrist Trustees.
-The next award will be made in 1932.

-2. Candidates must have obtained Honours in Modern Languages in the Final examination for a degree, and be recommended by the University after consultation with the Professors concerned, and after special inquiry into the suitability of the candidates for the profession of teacher in a secondary school.
-If possible, two names shall be submitted each year to the Trustees for their consideration.
+- 1. The Studentship is awarded bi-ennially by the Gilchrist Trustees. - 2.
+Candidates must have obtained Honours in Modern Languages in the Final examination for a degree, and be recommended by the University after consultation with the Professors concerned, and after special inquiry into the suitability of the candidates for the profession of teacher in a secondary school If possible, two names shall be submitted each year to the Trustees for their consideration.
 Save in exceptional circumstances, of which the Trustees shall be the sole judges, the examination must be that immediately preceding the date of application.